pflyly/Citron-AppImage/README.md

 > This repository now makes nightly release of citron for Linux, Android and Windows.
 >
 > For Linux we make AppImage with several flags of optimization especially for **Steamdeck** & **ROG ALLY X** & **Modern CPUs**(Common Build).
->
-> Windows version is built via MSVC.
->
-> **Android build via a workaround of reverting the vcpkg builtin-baseline and hardcoded cmake version.**

 * [**Latest Nightly Release Here**](https://github.com/pflyly/Citron-AppImage/releases/latest)